nanyaalbert/java_projects/README.md

 # java_projects
-This repository contains practical Java solutions and mini-applications, reflecting a systematic exploration of the Java ecosystem.
+This repository contains practical Java solutions and mini-applications, showcasing a systematic exploration of the Java ecosystem.